 With your American National Bank check card you will have the added security of the MasterCard® Secure Code™.
 The MasterCard® Secure Code is a private code that brings you added protection against unauthorized use of your card when you shop online.

 Every time you pay online at a participating merchant with your American National Bank check card, you’ll be automatically prompted to enter your own private SecureCode™ – just like entering a PIN at the ATM.
 With MasterCard® Secure Code™, only you and the people you designate can make online purchases using your American National Bank check card at participating online merchants.
 And of course, your SecureCode™ is completely private and known only to you and American National Bank.

 Choosing your own SecureCode™ is quick and easy.
 At participating merchants, you’ll be prompted to create your own SecureCode prior to checkout.
 When this happens, a window from American National Bank will appear and you’ll be guided through the simple enrollment process before your purchase is completed.
 Once you’ve created your private SecureCode, you can then use it for future purchases at participating online merchants.

 How You Can Protect Your Security

 - Make sure the security features of your computer software, including your Web browser, are up-to-date.
 Software companies continuously provide security updates to their products.
-To learn more about keeping your computer security current, get tips and information from Microsoft or visit the National Cyber Security Alliance.
+To learn more about keeping your computer security current, get tips and information from the National Cyber Security Alliance.

 - Confirm the validity of all requests for sensitive personal, financial or account information, particularly if they are made with an urgent or threatening tone.